CondorcetVote/Documentation-Book/library/II-#-B.-Vote-management-#-1.-Add-Vote-(library).md

 $vote = 'A>BC>D' ; // It's not correct
 ```

-*The last rank is optionnal too, it will be automatically deducted.*
+*The last rank is optional too, it will be automatically deducted.*

 ### With Vote object
-Well, let be a little more powerful:
+Well, let's be a little more powerful:

 ```php
 use CondorcetPHP\Condorcet\Vote;